Welcome to Oktoberfest Songs!

 Each entry on Oktoberfest-songs.com has an intro, rendition from YouTube and lyrics in both German and English.
 All but a couple of the translations I’ve done myself.
 They aren’t available anywhere else on the Web so you can consider this an exclusive.Hope you enjoy it all and don’t forget to leave your comments at the bottom of the page!

 Hi!
-I'm Stu and I've been living in Bavaria since 2006.
-I run a travel website about Munich and Bavaria at www.destination-munich.com.
+I'm Stu and I started this website in 2008 during a six-year stint living in Bavaria.
+I also started a general travel website about Munich and Bavaria at www.destination-munich.com.

 Some of my most popular pages on Destination Munich were about Oktoberfest Songs.
 People love them!
 They look for lyrics, translations, inspiration.
 So I thought it was about time to start a website devoted to ditties played at the famous festival.